-The park road and walking trails will be maintained.
+The Wetland “Storey” Trail, Spicer Trail and park road will be maintained and monitored for degradation.
+If necessary, trails or sections of trails may be closed or relocated to prevent further erosion, trampling, rutting, widening or other degradation of park values.
+Additional trails will not be developed.

 Walking, picnicking and nature appreciation will be encouraged.
 There are excellent opportunities for viewing migratory and breeding birds.

+Horseback riding

+Horseback riding is not permitted.

 Operations and development policies